leynos/crate-tools/docs/usage-guide.md

 - alpha @ 0.1.0
 ```

-When the configuration excludes additional crates, or a manifest sets
+When the configuration excludes additional crates, or a manifest sets the
-`publish = false`, the plan prints dedicated sections so the reasons for
+`publish = false` flag, the plan prints dedicated sections so the reasons for
 skipping crates are visible to the operator.

 ## Testing hooks